dizzythinks/cassandra-snapshotter-wrapper/README.md

 cassandra-snapshotter is great for creating full backups of your Cassandra clusters in S3.
 However, it is a command line tool which takes many arguments so when running from cron it can become messy.
 Additionally, as it is quite noisy with its output.
 This was a quick hack up to:

-a) supress/redirect the output in a friendler way
+a. supress/redirect the output in a friendler way
-b) make it nicer to manage new backup requirement via a config file
+b. make it nicer to manage new backup requirement via a config file
-c) dynamically find my cassandra clusters that run in autoscale groups
+c. dynamically find my cassandra clusters that run in autoscale groups
-d) a stop-gap that would be quicker than forking and refactoring the original
+d. a stop-gap that would be quicker than forking and refactoring the original

 Requirements
 ============